 This article discusses the reasons why snapshots are not supported on Cisco ISE virtual machines as well as the problems that are caused when snapshots are taken.

 A snapshot is a copy of a virtual machines disk file (.VMDK) at a particular point in time.
 VMware allows you to take manual snapshots of a virtual machine or even automatically take snapshots of devices at a specific time.
 Snapshots are useful in situations where an operational device is rendered useless for whatever reason and you would like to restore that device back to a working state.

-Cisco ISE comes with its own backup and restore utilities and not only that, Cisco ISE doesn't support backups because the data within the nodes is constantly changing and is being synchronised with the database.
+Cisco ISE comes with its own backup and restore utilities and not only that, Cisco ISE doesn’t support backups because the data processed by the nodes is constantly changing and is actively being synchronised with the database.

-I don't have access to the VMware environment so how would I know that snapshots may be affecting my ISE deployment?
+I don’t have access to the VMware environment so how would I know if snapshots are affecting my ISE deployment?

-The ISE node is still reachable via ping however you cannot login via SSH
+- ISE node/s are still reachable via ping however you cannot login via SSH

-When I try to access the GUI of the ISE node, it times out
+- When I try to access the GUI of the potentially affected ISE node/s, it times out

 How can I maintain backups ensuring snapshots don’t affect my ISE deployment?

-Ensure the relevant teams are aware that snapshots shouldn't be taken of ISE nodes
+- Ensure that the relevant teams know that automatic snapshots should be disabled